Rosuav/Gypsum/plugins/README.rst

 * conn->sock - socket object, if connected.
 It's currently possible for there to be a subw->connection but for its sock to be 0/absent; this may change in the future, with the entire connection mapping being disposed of.
 You should never see a closed socket object here, although it's briefly possible.
+DO NOT send or receive data directly on the socket (Gypsum uses multiple levels of buffering), but it can be queried for IP addresses and other useful info.
+On Pikes which support it, socket attributes can be set/queried.

 Poke around in the source code for useful comments about each of these members.